Lack of frontcourt depth sinks Gophers in 75-64 loss to Ohio State

 After hitting eight of his team's 13 three-pointers en route to his career-high 32 points against Rutgers, Payton Willis wasn't as aggressive with Battle back, especially in the second half.
 Willis finished with 12 points and seven assists.

-Battle's second three-pointer cut the Gophers' deficit to 52-46 midway through the second half, but Ohio State's 6-0 run was fueled entirely by second-chance points from Liddell and 6-8, 245-pound sophomore Zed Key to take a 12-point lead.
+Battle's second three-pointer cut the Gophers' deficit to 52-46 midway through the second half, but Ohio State's 6-0 run was fueled entirely by second-chance points from Liddell and 6-8, 245-pound sophomore Zed Key as the Buckeyes took a 12-point lead.

 Liddell, Key, and Kyle Young combined for 49 points and 27 rebounds for the Buckeyes, who won their first game at the Barn since 2015.